Current Student Resources

 - A finished prospectus tends to be about 15 pp. in length (including bibliography)

-See the “Prospectus Guidelines for M.A.
-Literature Students” (see below) for more information.
+See the “Prospectus Guidelines for MA Literature Students” (available online and in the department office) for more information.

 Consult with your committee members well in advance of your Prospectus Exam.
 Plan on sharing your prospectus with your committee at least two weeks before the meeting.
 (A draft is usually submitted to your first reader for commentary and revision before going to the full committee.)
 Some faculty members may ask to see materials earlier or later.